Laxmannegi/C-I/README.md

 - The only difference between static and constant variable is static variables can be modified where as constant variable can't be modified.

 **Readonly**
-If a variable is declared by using the readonly keyword we call that variables as a readonly variable and these variables also can't be modified like constants but after initialization.
+- If a variable is declared by using the readonly keyword we call that variables as a readonly variable and these variables also can't be modified like constants but after -initialization.
-It's not compulsory to initialize a readonly variable at the time of declaration, they can also be initialized under the constructor.
+- It's not compulsory to initialize a readonly variable at the time of declaration, they can also be initialized under the constructor.

-The behaviour of readonly variables will be similar to the behaviour of non-static variables, i.e. initialized only after creating the instance of class and once foreach instance of the class is created.
+- The behaviour of readonly variables will be similar to the behaviour of non-static variables, i.e. initialized only after creating the instance of class and once foreach instance of the class is created.

 - The only difference between readonly and instance variables is instance variables can be modified, but not readonly variables.
 - Constant variables is a fixed value for the whole class where as readonly variables is a fixed value specific to an instance of class.
 - Constant variable value cannot modified after declaration but Readonly variables cannot modified after initialization.